sbunivedu/PHP_MySQL/README.md

 ```
 This script prints 388269 rows, which is too many.
 Modify the query so that it prints the first 10 movies in the result set.

-Try to modify this script to print the result in a HTML Table format.
+TODO: Modify this script to print the result in a HTML Table format.

 ## Query with Parameters